Shwai-He/Shwai-He.github.io/_pages/philosophy.md

     <a href="https://unsplash.com/photos/magnifying-glass-focuses-on-a-dictionary-page-2C8_YqfxS5w" target="_blank" rel="noopener">
       <img src="/images/philosophy-photos/router-tuning-v4.jpg" alt="A magnifying glass bringing one region of a dictionary page into sharper focus." />
     </a>
-    <figcaption><span class="reflection-figure__kind">Philosophical view</span> Depth becomes meaningful when we choose what deserves closer attention.
+    <figcaption><span class="reflection-figure__kind">Visual Metaphor</span> Depth becomes meaningful when we choose what deserves closer attention.
 Photo by Joachim Schnurle on Unsplash.</figcaption>
   </figure>
   <p>
     Standard Transformers push every input token through the uniform depth of all layers, regardless of how simple or complex the token may be.
 Router-Tuning transforms depth from a rigid default into an intentional decision by training only lightweight routing mechanisms.
 It dynamically allocates computational depth to difficult tokens while allowing straightforward ones to pass through swiftly.